nextrizon/Hysteria2/README.md

 ![istore plugin](https://github.com/nextrizon/Hysteria2/blob/main/istore.png)

 Step 7.
-Using the above screenshot, select **iStore** on the left side menu, select **手动安装** for Manual Installation, and then select **选择或拖放文件** to upload the PassWall2 .run file to install the plug-in.
+Using the above menu screen, select **iStore** on the left side menu, select **手动安装** for Manual Installation, and then select **选择或拖放文件** to upload the PassWall2 .run file to install the plug-in.

 Step 8.
-It going to take a minute or 2 to install the PassWall2 plug-in, the pop-up screen will have **red** dot will it's being install and **green** dot when it finish.
-Click **green** to exit out of the install screen.
+It going to take a minute or 2 to install the PassWall2 plug-in, the pop-up screen will have **red** dot when the installation process is running and will turn to a **green** dot when it has finished.
+Click **green** dot to exit out of the install screen.

 Step 9.
 You need go back to the GL.iNet Admin Panel webpage and select **Reboot** icon in the upper right corner.

 > [!WARNING]
-> You must reboot the router after installing the PassWall2 plug-in, else the router will not connect to the Hysteria2 server after you create a Hysteria2 node on this router.
+> You must reboot the router after installing the PassWall2 plug-in, else the router might not connect to the Hysteria2 server after you create the Hysteria2 node on this router.

 Step 10.
-Go back to LuCI Admin panel webpage at http://192.168.8.1:8080/cgi-bin/luci/.
+Log back into the LuCI Admin panel webpage at http://192.168.8.1:8080 once the router is reboot and connected to in the same IP address range.

 ![Hysteria2 setup](https://github.com/nextrizon/Hysteria2/blob/main/Hy2setup.png)

 Step 11.
-Using the above screenshot, select the gear icon **服务** for **Service**, and then select **PassWall 2**.
+Using the above menu screen, select the gear icon **服务** for **Service**, and then select **PassWall 2**.
 Then select the 2nd tab **节点列表** for **Node List** and select either of the blue **添加** buttons to **Add To** the Node List.

 ![Hysteria2 setup](https://github.com/nextrizon/Hysteria2/blob/main/Hy2node.png)

 Step 12.
-Using the above screenshot, I will update the Hysteria2 node configuration using the settings from the [above guide](https://cscot.pages.dev/2023/09/13/hysteria2-furious/) for the server install.
+Using the above menu screen, I will update the Hysteria2 node configuration using the settings from the [above guide](https://cscot.pages.dev/2023/09/13/hysteria2-furious/) for the server install.
 > [!NOTE]
 >The easiest way to do it is to **Export Share Link To Clipboard** from the **[Furious](https://github.com/LorenEteval/Furious/releases) client in the **Edit Configuration** menu and then import config by selecting the **导入分享URL**/**Importing Share URL** in Passwall2 node list page, if you did a test connection using the [above guide](https://cscot.pages.dev/2023/09/13/hysteria2-furious/).